 Use the success, happiness, and resiliency that your ex portrays on social media, to propel you into your OWN.
 For REAL.
 The kind of success that you won’t need to announce because it will be known.
 LIVE those inspirational quotes instead of posting them.
 Leave the superficial posting to your ex.

-If you’re going to pain shop, at least use the pain that you acquire to motivate you into action.
+If you’re going to re-inflict pain, at least use the pain that you acquire to motivate you into action.
 Some of my greatest work has come from rolling in the proverbial mud with the pigs, choosing NOT to react for instant gratification, and making the decision to ACT on those painful observations.
-The absolute best revenge is success rooted in indifference to bullsh*t.
-Trust me.

-Since when did recognizing yourself, your needs, and your pain in a healthy manner become a bad thing that you should feel guilty for?
+Since when did recognizing yourself, your needs, and your pain in a healthy manner become a shameful thing?

 Figuring out how to stop stalking your ex is something that doesn’t really need to be “figured out.”
 Every time you stalk, you’re taking a huge deposit out of an already negative self-esteem bank account, but guess what?… YOU are doing it this time, not your ex.